m-mayday/game-translations/Atelier Elie GB/README.md

 However, there were also some limitations with the length of some of these names, mainly items.
 So be prepared for names not being 1:1 and shortened/abbreviated.

+### About Double Speed
+Double Speed, as the name implies, makes the transitions and text rendering run faster.
+I have not tested it thoroughly.
+I only tested the first few minutes of the game.
+The only thing I noticed is a slight difference in audio when navigating menus (like changing item 'tabs'), not a big deal IMO.
+While it should be fine for the most part, I won't fix any artifacts you may encounter, since the game wasn't designed with this mode in mind.
+**If playing on real hardware, be mindful that this increases power consumption.**

 ## Disclaimer
 I started this project with the sole intention of seeing if I could modify a game.
 Once I realized I could, I didn't want to stop there but my Japanese is not advanced enough to translate a game like this.